koma75/crowdutil/README.md

     * if ommitted, the default values will be used
     * appenders MUST have category: "crowdutil" to be used by crowdutil, otherwise it will be ignored.
+* "cas" key may contain multiple certificate file paths.
+  * this certificate will be injected into the https connection and is useful when connecting to crowd via https using a custom root CA certificate.
+  * this path is resolved relative to the config.json file location
+  * home directory shorthand "~" will not resolve.
+Use full path instead.

 #### Sample configuration file